What’s the reaction when you tell people what you do for a living?

 Warren also talks about how copywriting is now integral to doing business.
 He even goes on to say having a copywriter who understands the tone of your business is the future of business online.
 He just keeps asking you to ask yourself if you can really afford the time.
 Could your time be better spent elsewhere to bring in the money?

 Where’s your expertise?

-Look, writers don’t come free.
+Look, copywriters and content writers don’t come free.
 Well, not the good ones.
 But you have to ask yourself what freeing up your time is worth?
 Where is your time best spent?

 I know I talk about this a lot, but being consistent with your posting, in terms of timing and quality, is key.
 Yes, it’s important to Google, which is important to your business.
 But it’s also important to your customers, and that’s more important.

 Like many things in life, play to your strengths, and don’t be afraid to delegate tasks.
 You will recoup the investment, through the work you invest in from a content writer, and the work you do by not writing.
 It’s always tempting to do everything yourself.
 It’s not always the right answer.